Zum Inhalt springen

 The following 45-second video demonstrates how to compare project versions.

-How to recover deleted files
+How to recover a deleted file

-Follow these steps to recover accidentally deleted files:
+Follow these steps to recover accidentally deleted files.

 1. Switch to the All history view.